sergegoussev/reproducibility-project/project-content/meeting-minutes.md

 -   Group discussed objectives for the 2025 CPI Expert Group meeting.
 It was decided to focus on an interim data catalogue and provide interim guidance at the conference, with the fuller guidance to be developed over the next year.
 -   GitHub projects was agreed upon as the structure for PM activity
 -   The draft data catalogue idea was given the green light to flush out further as our likely implementation of the interim version.
-Metadata strandards should be implemented but it would be hard to use a platform where we don't own the dataset (such as dominik's data).
+Metadata standards should be implemented but it would be hard to use a platform where we don't own the dataset (such as dominik's data).
 -   Guidelines for how to develop reproducible research through git was seen as a good way, with the idea that the guidance we would produce would (a) provide the target state to aim for and (b) summarize maturity levels ([similar to RAP maturity levels](https://nhsdigital.github.io/rap-community-of-practice/introduction_to_RAP/levels_of_RAP/)) that showcase how researchers can start easily and progress over time.

 ## 2025-02-11